 Transboundary Collaboration

-In the process, APW and SORALO integrated our data systems to establish one of Africa’s largest cross-border human-wildlife conflict datasets.
-This platform continues to inform rapid response efforts and long-term strategic planning.
+Through the project, APW and SORALO integrated data systems to establish one of Africa’s largest cross-border human-wildlife conflict datasets.
+That platform continues to inform rapid response efforts and long-term strategic planning.

 Restoring Rangelands Together